Skene duct cysts are very rare.

-Skene duct cysts form if the duct is obstructed, usually because the gland is infected.
-They occur mainly in adults.
+Skene duct cysts are rare.
+They form if the duct to the gland is blocked, usually because the gland is infected.
+These cysts occur mainly in adults.

 Diagnosis of Skene Duct Cyst